Money Matters Advice Service

 - Vehicle tax exemption/discount (for certain benefits)

-There are a range of benefits available for those looking for work, temporarily unable to work or for those on a low income.
-These may be paid as income replacements, income top up’s or as crisis payments depending on your situation.
-Many have additional elements that can be added on or can passport you onto other benefits.
+There is a range of benefits available for those looking for work, temporarily unable to work or those on a low income.
+These may be paid as

 You may also be able to apply for help with your Council Tax, mortgage or rent (for existing claimants or in certain circumstances).

-- Budgeting loans (for certain benefits) or a Budgeting advance (Universal Credit only)
+- Budgeting loans (for certain benefits) or a budgeting advance (Universal Credit only)

 - Cold Weather Payment